Norahkhalid707/N/README.md

 - Applied mathematics for engineering (linear algebra, differential equations, Laplace transforms)

 ## Goals
-To build the mindset and skills of a scientist through independent projects, simulations, and experiments — even beyond formal education.
+To investigate and simulate real-world systems using scientific methods, mathematical modeling, and engineering tools.

 ## Current Projects
 Coming soon:
-- A simple flight system model
+- Simulation of a basic flight control system
-- Physics-based simulation of a falling body with air resistance
+- Physics-based model of a falling body with drag
-- Signal filtering using Laplace transform concepts
+- Signal filtering using Laplace and Fourier methods